| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 cff_gha_update()

-objectAdd new keys or modify existing ones on a cff
+cff objectAdd new keys or modify existing ones in a cff object.

 x |